sethu1431/myappreact/README.md

 # myappreact

-Simple social media application using react native and firebase
+## Simple social media application using react native and firebase

+Clone and run the app